epeters3/skplumber/README.md

 ## Package Opinions

 - A pipeline's final step must be the step that produces the pipeline's final output.
-- All missing values are imputed
+- All missing values are imputed.
+- All columns of type `object` and `category` are one hot encoded.